Liam-RA-Fisher/Single-Door-Raspberry-Pi-Security-System/README.md

 **Step 2.** Attach the camera to the Pi.

-**Step 3.** Wire up the rest of the components with the PI shutdown on a breadboard for testing.
+**Step 3.** Wire up the rest of the components with the Pi shutdown on a breadboard for testing.
 Use the wiring diagram above for reference.

 **Step 4.** Clone the github repo into whatever directory you want the security system on your Pi: